 INTJ Weaknesses in Relationships

-– Not naturally in tune to other people’s feelings
+– Not naturally in tune with other people’s feelings

 – Prone to being blunt or insensitive